openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-snapshots.svg" alt="Smiley face" style="width:200px;">

 Copy-on-write snapshots are a key feature of OpenEBS.
 The snapshots are created instantaneously and there is no limit on the number of snapshots.
-The incremental snapshot capablity enables data migration and portability services across Kubernetes clusters and across different cloud providers or data centers, enabling a true multi-cloud data plane for stateful applications.
+The incremental snapshot capability enables data migration and portability services across Kubernetes clusters and across different cloud providers or data centers, enabling a true multi-cloud data plane for stateful applications.
 Operations on snapshots and clones are performed in completely Kubernetes native method using the standard kubectl command

 <hr>